Finch-API/finch-docs/docs/ Finch API/5-Headers.md

 -------|-------------
 `Authorization` | Bearer authorization header, which is formed by concatenating the word “Bearer” with the access token, separated by a space.
 `Finch-API-Version` | Header used to specify the version for a given API request.
 Current version is **2020-09-17**.
-`Cache-Control` | When set to `no-cache` instructs the API to forgo returning relevant responses from its cache.

 ***